 That means it contains all the eight essential amino acids that a body needs.
 A cup of cooked quinoa contains 8 grams of protein versus 6 grams in a cup of cooked Bulgar.
 Quinoa also contains more vitamins and minerals than Bulgar.
 The biggest difference between the two is that Quinoa is gluten-free, which appeals to many people with gluten intolerance.
 This salad recipe is also vegan.

 Easy Recipe for Quinoa Tabbouleh Salad

-This is a very simple recipe for making Tabbouleh, where I use a cup of cooked Quinoa.
+This is a very easy Tabbouleh Recipe, where I use a cup of cooked Quinoa.
 I always have cooked quinoa in my refrigerator as that is my quick and easy way to add more protein to salads, soups and sides.